-6.2.- ACTION-OF
+6.2.0698 ACTION-OF CORE EXT

-Interpretation: $("\langle spaces \rangle name" - xt)$
+Interpretation: (" $\langle spaces \rangle name$ " -- xt)

-Skip leading spaces and parse name delimited by a space. xt is the xt associated with name.
-An ambiguous condition exists if name was not defined by DEFER, or if the name has not been associated with an xt yet.
+Skip leading spaces and parse name delimited by a space. xt is the execution token that name is set to execute.
+An ambiguous condition exists if name was not defined by DEFER, or if the name has not been set to execute an xt.